 MUSI2031.
 American music (6 credits) (This course is also offered to second and third year non-BA students for inter-Faculty broadening purposes.)
 This course will examine the history, genres, styles, innovations and cultural contexts of music in America.
 Following an overview of its European and African roots and the development of American music up to World War I, intensive consideration will be given to jazz, rock, blues, musicals, classical and avant-garde musics.
 This course is available to all students.
 Assessment: 50% coursework, 50% examination.

 MUSI2032.
 Orchestral studies and techniques 2 (for students in their second year of study) (3 credits) (This course is also offered to second year non-BA students for inter-Faculty broadening purposes.)
 Students participate in weekly rehearsals and performances with the University's orchestra over two semesters.
 Besides musical skills, this course focuses on teamwork, discipline and creativity.
 To gain admission to the course, students must have reached the standard of ABRSM Grade 6 or the equivalent on one of the following: flute, oboe, clarinet, bassoon, horn, trumpet, trombone, tuba, percussion, violin, viola, cello or double bass and must pass an audition.
 Orchestral Studies and Techniques 1 is not a prerequisite.
 Assessment: 100% practical examination (and conductor assessment).
 MUSI2033.
 Music and culture in Bali: an overseas fieldtrip (6 credits) (This course is also offered to second and third year non-BA students for inter-Faculty broadening purposes.)
 This course focuses on the study of gamelan music and its cultural context over a two week field trip in Bali.
 Students will spend one week in intensive workshops at the Sekolah Tinggi Seni Indonesia (STSI), the principal institution for the Indonesian performing arts in Bali, and another week participating in and observing gamelan performance in a traditional Balinese community.
 The course is open to students who have completed one of the following courses: (i) Aural Skills, (ii) University Gamelan 1, or (iii) University Gamelan 2.
 Students will be required to produce a field work report.
 Assessment: 100% field report.
-MUSI2034.
-American film music (6 credits) (This course is also offered to second and third year non-BA students for inter-Faculty broadening purposes.)
-This course is about music and sound in American films.
-In this course, you will learn some basic music terms, how film composers work, what music does in film, and about film audio technology.
-This course is for almost anyone.
-There are no prerequisites, i.e., no previous musical knowledge required.
-However, you should really love films and music.
-There will be many viewing and listening assignments.
-Assessment: 60% coursework, 40% examination.

 MUSI2035.
 Love, sex and death in music of the ancient and modern world (6 credits) (This course is also offered to second and third year non-BA students for inter-Faculty broadening purposes.)
 This course examines cultural and historical representations of feelings, situations and stories that focus on passion, romance, sexuality, tragedy, and death in music.
 We shall consider both semiotic and formal aspects of a number of works through which such expressions can be conveyed, and shall examine their resultant power and meaning.
 The course covers popular and art music from the late twelfth to the twenty-first century, drawing on an eclectic range of repertoires both from the West and from other parts of the world.
 Assessment: 100% coursework.